Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Most gardeners grow Lady’s Mantle in the fronts of their gardens despite their tall flower stems.
 When the plants have finished blooming, they shear off the stems and are left with nice edging plants.

 Avoid planting Lady’s Mantle in wet, soggy soil.
+They will develop root rot and die.
 The plants are drought tolerant once they are established.

 A nice layer of mulch will help keep the soil moist and weeds down.
 Just be careful when adding it to your plants.
 Most of us use a shovel to spread mulch in our gardens.
 Because these plants are short and grow in mounds, you might accidentally cover them with mulch.
 Apply the mulch by hand with a trowel making sure that it doesn’t touch the crown of the plants.